byuoitav/pi-time/README.md

 # pi-time

-Current code used on all of the timeclocks on campus.
-This allows users on campus to add and remove entries in timeclock.
+This is the source code deployed on the raspberry-pi based timeclocks around BYU.
+Hourly employees use these clocks to clock in/out of their jobs, to review/correct their punches, etc.